 I approach everything I do here in this hopeful frame of mind.

 Yes, I am angry and frustrated with the general context and with specific things that affect you and others like you.
 I choose to focus on the positive and work to enlarge the scope of the positive.

 That means that on social media I try to be encouraging, cheering your small and large victories, encouraging you to find the joy and meaning in your work, and commiserating when things are not going well.
 (You can find me on Twitter .)
 The Library on the website provides resources and information you can use to clarify your vision and practical strategies to move forward towards it.

 The Academic Writing Studio is imbued with this hopeful ethos.
 Because writing is often the place where you find meaning (and even joy) in your academic life, but also the hardest thing to protect time for, the studio is focused on helping you do more writing.
 As a corollary it also helps you put limits on other things, make tough decisions, and use joy and meaning to make decisions about which things you prioritize.

-My coaching services directly focus on this hopeful thing.
-Wayfinding is about helping you identify and clarify your vision and then figure out what the next bit of the path looks like.
-Guide for the Journey is accompanying you as you find your way, being there to support you as you make decisions about the options, reminding you of that bigger vision when necessary, reassuring you, warning you.
+My coaching service directly focuses on this hopeful thing.
+Guide for the Journey accompanies you as you find your way, being there to support you as you make decisions about the options, reminding you of that bigger vision when necessary, reassuring you, warning you.
 I believe you can do this.
 And I’m here to help you believe that, too.
 It’s okay to wobble.
 It’s okay to need reassurance.
 It’s okay to want help to figure out how to navigate the next stretch.